Cytomegalovirus (CMV)

 CMV hepatitis is defined as elevated bilirubin and/or liver enzymes levels in combination with the detection of CMV in the absence of other causes for hepatitis.[9]
 CMV may be detected via culture, histopathology, immunohistochemistry, or in situ hybridization.
 CMV PCR alone is not satisfactory for diagnosis, as a positive result may reflect transient viral shedding.[9]
 The first described case of CMV hepatitis involved a child with chorioretinitis, hepatosplenomegaly, and cerebral calcifications.

-Hepatitis has been commonly observed in patients with primary CMV infection and mononucleosis. levels of hepatocellular enzymes may be mildly and transiently increased, and, in rare cases, jaundice may develop.
-The prognosis of CMV hepatitis in immunocompetent hosts is typically favorable, but death has been reported in immunosuppressed patients.
-Histology typically reveals mononuclear cell infiltration of the portal areas but may also reveal granulomatous inflammation.[14]
+Hepatitis has been commonly observed in patients with primary CMV infection and mononucleosis.
+Levels of hepatocellular enzymes may be mildly and transiently increased, and, in rare cases, jaundice may develop.
+The prognosis of CMV hepatitis in immunocompetent hosts typically is favorable, but death has been reported in immunosuppressed patients.
+Histology typically reveals mononuclear cell infiltration of the portal areas but also may reveal granulomatous inflammation.[25]

 Cytomegalovirus gastritis and colitis

-CMV GI disease is defined as the combination of symptoms of the upper and lower GI tract, mucosal lesions visible on endoscopy, and detection of CMV via culture, histopathology, immunohistochemistry, or in situ hybridization.[7]
-CMV colitis was first described in 1985 in two homosexual men who presented with abdominal pain, diarrhea, and hematochezia.[15]
+CMV GI disease is defined as the combination of symptoms of the upper and lower GI tract, mucosal lesions visible on endoscopy, and detection of CMV via culture, histopathology, immunohistochemistry, or in situ hybridization.[9]
+CMV colitis first was described in 1985 in 2 homosexual men who presented with abdominal pain, diarrhea, and hematochezia.[26]
 CMV PCR alone is insufficient for diagnosis, as a positive result may simply reflect transient viral shedding.

 CMV may infect the GI tract from the oral cavity through the colon.
 The typical manifestation of disease is ulcerative lesions.
 In the oral cavity, these may be indistinguishable from ulcers caused by HSV or aphthous ulceration.
 Gastritis may present as abdominal pain and even hematemesis, whereas colitis more frequently presents as a diarrheal illness.
-CMV disease of the GI tract is often shorter-lived than that of other organ systems because of the frequent sloughing of infected cells of the GI mucosa.
+CMV disease of the GI tract often is shorter-lived than that of other organ systems because of the frequent sloughing of infected cells of the GI mucosa.

 Cytomegalovirus CNS disease